How to grow roses from cuttings easily! Compare the BEST & worst ways to propagate in water or soil, using potatoes, & root by air layering.

 Best time to grow roses from cuttings

-The Best time to grow roses from cuttings is in spring and early summer, when flexible new stems are actively growing.
-They are called softwood cuttings, who are the fastest and easiest to root.
+The best time to grow roses from cuttings is from spring through summer, when flexible new stems (current year’s growth) are actively growing.
+They are called softwood cuttings, who are the fastest and easiest to root when you select healthy stems.

 Look at all the beautiful rooted rose cuttings by Vuon & Nha on YouTube!
 Video tutorial below: